StyraInc/awesome-opa/README.md

 ## Other Usecases

 - [SansShell](https://github.com/Snowflake-Labs/sansshell) - A non-interactive daemon for host management, where any action is authorized by OPA
+- [goast](https://github.com/m-mizutani/goast) - Go AST (Abstract Syntax Tree) based static analysis tool using Rego

+## Fun and Quirky

+- [How I Used OPA to Help Me Solve Wordle](https://www.styra.com/blog/how-i-used-opa-to-help-me-solve-wordle/) - OPA as a Wordle assistant
+- [Policing Christmas Tree](https://github.com/charlieegan3/policing-christmas-trees) - Using Rego to determine the correctness of Christmas tree decorations
+- [Corrupting OPA to Run My Games](https://kevinhoffman.medium.com/corrupting-the-open-policy-agent-to-run-my-game-711f340adb5a) - Fun blog on using OPA for game engines

 ## Tools and Utilities